cormullion/juliamonomaster/website/faq.md

 - often you want to compare areas of text with other areas (such as code laid out in tabular form)

-- sometimes the characters are placed so as to form larger patterns
+- sometimes the characters are placed so as to form larger patterns, such as bitstrings, or array contents

-- punctuation marks are no longer just hints to assist readers, but critical pieces of information that might completely alter the meaning of the surrounding text
+- punctuation marks are no longer just hints to guide readers, but critical pieces of syntax that might completely alter the meaning of the surrounding text

 - the programmer doesn't read code in the same way that they would read prose (citation needed!)

-- there's much less redundancy in the text, and when reading prose you'll find it easy to overlook misspellings and typos; when working with code you'll want to find the misspellings and typos - you don't really want your eye to glide smoothly past them
+- there's much less redundancy in code: when reading prose you'll find it easy to overlook misspellings and typos, when working with code you'll want to find the misspellings and typos - you don't really want your eye to glide smoothly past them

-A primary goal is to make characters easy to distinguish.
+So I'd argue that making letters easy to distinguish is as important as making them harmoniously consistent.
+So a primary goal is to make characters that tend to be similar different.
+For example, the digits 3, 8, and 0 have similar curved tops, so I adopted the flat-top 3 and made the 0 more distinctive.
+The letters a, g, p, and q in many fonts often have the same round shape sitting on the baseline; by adopting the two-storey design for a and g there are two fewer letters to be confused.
+The asymmetries of characters like B and 8 have been enhanced.
+And so on.

 The shapes aren’t compressed or condensed.
 The glyphs aren't fashionably thin.
 It might feel quite “airy” because of the generous spacing.
 The punctuation is quite solid and possibly larger than you'd expect (my eyesight is probably poorer than yours!).

-I've tried to make glyphs that are more likely to be confused look different from each other.
-For example, the digits 3, 8, and 0 have similar curved tops, so I adopted the flat-top 3 and made the 0 more distinctive.
-Similarly, the letters a, g, p, and q in many fonts often have the same round shape sitting on the baseline; by adopting the two-storey design for a and g there are two fewer letters to be confused.
-Similarly the asymmetries of characters like B and 8 have been enhanced.
+If you want to find out more about typeface and font legibility, a good place to start would be to see the work of [Sophie Beier](http://sofiebeier.dk).

 #### ‘Is it a package?
 Was it written in Julia?
 How will this contribute to the ecosystem of Julia language?’